Here’s a frightening piece of research…one in seven small business owners cannot remember when they last took a break.

 The benefits of a break

-It’s also an essential element of the work-life balance business operators should be actively looking to achieve.
-After all part of the reason you probably started your own business included a vision of attaining the lifestyle you deserve.
+It’s also an essential element of the work-life balance that business operators should be actively looking to achieve.
+After all, part of the reason you probably started your own business included a vision of attaining the lifestyle you deserve.

 In a 2006 Ernst & Young research study, the firm found for every extra 10 hours of holiday its employees took, average annual performance ratings rose eight per cent.